usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 entity also must still satisfy its general obligations to provide effective communication, reasonable modifications, and an equal opportunity to participate in or benefit from the entity’s services, programs, or activities.
 206

-The public entity must determine on a case-by-case basis how best to meet the needs of those individuals who cannot access a service, program, or activity that the public entity provides through web content or mobile apps that comply with all of the
+The public entity must determine on a case-by-case basis how best to meet the needs of those individuals who cannot access a service, program, or activity that the public entity provides through web content or mobile apps that comply with all of the requirements under WCAG 2.1 Level AA.
+A public entity should refer to §

-204 See 28 CFR part 35, appendix A, at 626 (2022).
-205 See, e.g., §§ 35.130(b)(1)(ii) and (b)(7) and 35.160.
-206 See id.

-requirements under WCAG 2.1 Level AA.
-A public entity should refer to § 35.130(b)(1)(ii) to determine its obligations to provide individuals with disabilities an equal opportunity to participate in and enjoy the benefits of the public entity’s services, programs, or activities.
+35.130(b)(1)(ii) to determine its obligations to provide individuals with disabilities an equal opportunity to participate in and enjoy the benefits of the public entity’s services, programs, or activities.
 A public entity should refer to § 35.160 (effective